Vegan burgers are delicious and satisfying.

 A minority of veggieburger brands contain animal ingredients, but you’ll have no trouble finding vegan brands.
 All of these popular products are vegan:

-You can find most of these brands in the frozen section of your favorite grocery or natural foods store.
-Some are instead sold in the refrigerated section, next to deli-style slices.
+Most of these brands are stocked in the frozen section of your favorite grocery or natural foods store.
+The rest are found in the refrigerated section, next to deli-style slices.
 Beyond Meat’s offerings are usually sold in the meat case right next to the hamburgers.

 Homemade Veggieburgers

 Want to find the perfect recipe?
 Just do an internet search for veggieburger recipe plus whatever main ingredient you’d like it to contain.
-There are countless veggieburger recipes online, so you’ll surely find one based on the ingredients you’d like to use.
+Given the multitude of vegan burger recipes available, you’ll surely find one based on your favorite ingredients.

 Common veggieburger ingredients include:

-If you know your way around the kitchen, you can easily whip up something from the above list that’ll favorably compare with any recipe you can find online.
+If you know your way around the kitchen, you can easily whip up something from the above list that’ll leave you impressed.

 A good cookbook typically features recipes that are more clearly written and better tested than freebies published online.
 Any general-interest vegan cookbook is practically obligated to offer at least one veggieburger recipe.
 If you want to deeply explore veggieburgers and other meaty vegan foods, the book to get is Robin Asbell’s Plant-Based Meats.